scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 See Also
 ........

-`Scylla benchmark results <http://www.scylladb.com/technology/cassandra-vs-scylla-benchmark-cluster-1/>`_ for an example of the level of details required in your reports.
+`ScyllaDB benchmark results <http://www.scylladb.com/technology/cassandra-vs-scylla-benchmark-cluster-1/>`_ for an example of the level of details required in your reports.